A Spherical Version of Feynman's Static Field Momentum Example: Abstract

 \section{Abstract}

-The Feynman demonstration that electromagnetic field momentum is real—even for static fields—can be made more useful by simplifying its geometry.
-Instead of Feynman's disk with charged balls on its surface, use a hollow non-conducting sphere with uniform surface charge density.
-The initial field angular momentum and the final mechanical angular momentum can then be calculated in closed form and shown to be equal.
-The methods used in the calculation are those available to the average upper-division physics student.
+The Feynman demonstration that electromagnetic field momentum is real—even for static fields—can be made more pedagogically useful by simplifying its geometry.
+Instead of Feynman's disk with charged balls on its surface, this article uses the geometry of a hollow non-conducting sphere with uniform surface charge density.
+With only methods available in a typical upper-division electrodynamics course, the initial field angular momentum and the final mechanical angular momentum can then be calculated in closed form and shown to be equal.

-This simplified geometry also provides a test for the current idea that electromagnetic field energy can be considered a form of inertial mass.
-The mass motion in the simplified Feynman example can be modeled as the static, circular, incompressible flow of a fluid, with distributed nonzero vorticity.
-But such motion requires a centripetal force or pressure that has yet to be identified.